Most people will experience a cough at some point in their lives. A cough that produces mucus is known as a “wet,” or “productive,” cough.

 - muscle aches and pains

-The flu may cause some additional symptoms, such as:
+The flu may cause some

 In order to diagnose the flu, they may take a swab from the person’s nose.

 Symptoms of the common cold typically clear up within 7–14 days.
 In the meantime, the following over-the-counter (OTC) medications can help reduce the symptoms:

 Doctors may prescribe antiviral therapy for the flu.
 Antiviral therapy is more effective if people begin taking it

 Lower respiratory tract infections are those that affect the lungs or airways.
 There are two main types: bronchitis and pneumonia.

 Bronchitis is the medical term for inflammation of the bronchi in the lungs.
 The bronchi are the airways that enable airflow into the lungs.
 Bronchial inflammation can occur as a result of a viral infection or irritation from allergens or pollutants.

 - a cough that produces clear, white, or yellow mucus

 Pneumonia is the medical term for infection and inflammation of one or both lungs.
 Pneumonia can occur as a result of infection with any of the following pathogens:

 - a nonproductive cough or a productive cough that brings up blood tinged mucus